Time to read

-A customer engagement strategy means we not only look at who is having contact with our customers, but how, through which channels and also the frequency of the contact.
+A strategy for Customer Engagement means we not only look at who is having contact with our customers, but how, through which channels and also the frequency of the contact.
 Most importantly is that we create an understanding within our organizations in which all involved understand not only what the objectives are, but also have a keen understanding of how far all involved need to go and why.

 We can talk numbers all day long, We can talk about solutions all day long.
 We can talk about needs, objectives and all kinds of things, all day long…but until we talk about and with our customers (not just prospects) on their level, with what their numbers, needs and objectives are, we will continue to appear as if we are that cute little dog that chases its tail.

-Customer Engagement isn’t chasing what’s already his, it’s an ongoing dialogue to create an understanding, creating an experience we can build upon.
+Customer Engagement isn’t about chasing what’s already his, it’s an ongoing dialogue to create an understanding, creating a customer experience we can build upon.